aniru-dh21/hotel-management/README.md

 - **Stripe**: An online payment processing platform that's highly flexible and integrates easily with various web applications for secure and efficient financial transactions.

+## Highlights of the Project

+- **CRUD Operations with Sanity.IO**: Manage hotel rooms effectively with full create, read, update, and delete capabilities.

+- **Room Booking & Review**: Implement features for booking hotel rooms and providing room reviews.

+- **Payment Processing**: Integrate Stripe for secure and efficient checkout experiences.

+- **React Context for UI Themes**: Master the use of React Context for dynamic theme switching.

+- **Advanced Search and Authentication**: Implement a robust search feature and secure user authentication.

+- **TypeScript and useSwr Hook**: Enhancing project with TypeScript for better code management and use the useSwr hook for data fetching.

 ## Getting Started

 First, run the development server: